Cephuez/PastProjects/PL SQL Auto Parts Warehouse Project/Processing An Order/README.txt

 I provided an attached file called 'Processing a Customer Order.pdf', that explains this implementation.
-I've uploaded the code into my folders to read them more properly.
+I've uploaded the code into separate files with comments explained what each procedure/functions do.